Matrices

 R for Data Analysis

-Since R was designed for data analysis, it supports data structures that make data analysis easier.
+R was designed for statistics and data analysis.
+It supports data structures that make data analysis easier.

 In this Chapter we learn about one such data structure: data frames.